maartenbaeten509/CoreXY_HapticPanel/README.md

 # CoreXY_HapticPanel
 [poster_BP_EA-ICT_Baeten.pdf](https://github.com/maartenbaeten509/CoreXY_HapticPanel/files/8714601/poster_BP_EA-ICT_Baeten.pdf)

-# HapticPanel: An Open System to Render Haptic Interfaces in Virtual Reality for Manufacturing Industry
+# CoreXY HapticPanel: An Open System to Render Haptic Interfaces in Virtual Reality for Manufacturing Industry
-Virtual Reality (VR) allows simulation of machine control panels without physical access to the machine, enabling easier and faster initial exploration, testing, and validation of machine panel designs.
-However, haptic feedback is indispensable if we want to interact with these simulated panels in a realistic manner.
-We present HapticPanel, an encountered-type haptic system that provides realistic haptic feedback for machine control panels in VR.
-To ensure a realistic manipulation of input elements, the user’s hand is continuously tracked during interaction with the virtual interface.
-Based on which virtual element the user intends to manipulate, a motorized panel with stepper motors moves a corresponding physical input element in front of the user’s hand, enabling realistic physical interaction.
+The HapticPanel is a system that allows the user can interact with a product in a virtual environment simulated by different types of physical input elements e.g. buttons and sliders.
+The HapticPanel will position the input elements according to the user's interaction.
+For the haptic panel to be user friendly, the system must be sufficiently responsive.

 ## Paper information
 Link to the paper: https://dl.acm.org/doi/10.1145/3489849.3489901